RyanSaxe/custom_tensors/README.md

+NOTE: never actually got to finishing a real implementation of this beyond the skeletal framework forward pass.
+I will likely start from scratch in a new repository, but build off of both Triton, Numpy, with lazy execution (since I want to learn triton, and this way it's more usable than this repo in which everything was built on native builtins)

 # TensorGuide

-NOTE: never actually got to implementing this.
-I will likely start from scratch in a new repository, but build off of both Triton and Numpy (since I want to learn triton, and this way it's more usable than this repo in which everything was built on native builtins)

 This repository is meant to be a project for the purpose of learning about autodifferentiation.
 PyTorch and TensorFlow are two very popular, and well optimized using C++ code, autodifferentiation frameworks.
 The goal of this repository is not to compete with that, but rather be the lightest-weight and easiest-to-read python code that implements autodifferentiation from scratch (no NumPy!).